MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-swe-fi-sample.md

 - **Value-added tax (VAT) code mapping** sets rescpective device-specific VAT codes to sales tax codes.
 VAT code mapping should have the following format:

-1 : code1 ; 2 : code2
+*1 : code1 ; 2 : code2*

 Where
   1, 2, etc. - device-specific VAT codes,
   ";" - separator,
   code1, code2 - sales tax codes, that were set up in the system.

 Control units support up to 4 different VAT code, so VAT code mapping may be set up as shown below:

-1 : code1 ; 2 : code2 ; 2 code3 ; 3 : code4 ; 4 : code5
+*1 : code1 ; 2 : code2 ; 2 code3 ; 3 : code4 ; 4 : code5*

 #### Limitations of the sample

   - Customer order scenarios are not supported in the Control unit integration sample for Sweden for now.
-  - Export and printing of **Electronic journal (Sweden)** channel report is not supported in the current design.

 ## Set up Retail for Sweden